swcarpentry/training-course/_submissions/round-08/2/2014-02-11-mcq-python-flow-control.md

 tags:
   - Assessment
 ---
-which of the following will only print &#8220;hello world&#8221; exactly 3 times?
+which of the following will only print "hello world" exactly 3 times?

 A.